 The world's first water filter that costs pennies, not dollars

-Folia Water is a wholesale technology manufacturer of paper filters: our business model is to sell large volumes of our Folia Filters™ to international consumer goods distributors who have the expertise and know-how to handle local distribution.
-Folia aims to partner with commercial, entrepreneurial, and social enterprise distribution partners capable of handling marketing and localization including product positioning, messaging, supply chain, and last mile distribution.
+Folia Water is a wholesale technology manufacturer of paper filters: our business model is to sell commercial volumes of our Folia Filters™ to international consumer goods distributors who have the expertise and know-how to handle local distribution.
+Qualified master distributors must have a demonstrated history of marketing localization including product positioning, messaging, supply chain, consumer retail trade, etc.

-Folia Water's target consumers are the 3 billion people in countries throughout the world who make between $2 and $10/day.
-These low-income people collectively spend $20 billion on water, typically overpaying for bottled water or soda.
-Folia Filters™ are designed to be affordable for low-income consumers around the world, providing these consumers with the agency to afford their own safe water.
+Folia Water's target consumers are the 3 billion working class consumers in emerging markets with incomes of $2-10/day.
+Collectively they spend $20 billion on water, paying 2-10x more than our filters for bottled water or soda.
+Folia Filters™ are priced to enable working class consumers to be able to afford their own safe water.

-Our vision is for our Folia Filters™ to be sold as a staple in retail stores throughout low and middle income countries.
+Our vision is for our Folia Filters™ to be sold as a staple in retail stores throughout emerging markets.
+Universal access to safe water is possible, but only if each family has the agency to buy safe water for themselves.

 Jonathan Levine, Ph.D.